Worried about a friend’s depression?

 - Having a baby (postnatal depression).

 People experiencing depression can sometimes have suicidal thoughts.
 If your friend expresses feelings like this, encourage them to seek help.
-If they are reluctant to seek help, then you should turn to someone for advice and support in managing the situation.
+If they’re reluctant to seek help, you should then turn to someone for advice and support in managing the situation.

 A family member, teacher, doctor or psychologist may be a good first step.
 Check face-to-face help for information about who they can talk to and how.

-If your friend continues to have suicidal thoughts let them know if you think they will hurt themselves you will have to tell someone.
-If they’re scared about telling someone else you can offer to go with them for support.
+If your friend continues to have suicidal thoughts make sure they know if you think they will hurt themselves you will have to tell someone.
+If they’re scared about telling someone else, you can offer to go with them for support.

 Services like Aware are also there to help people who are worried about their friends or family members.
 Don’t hesitate to talk to someone if you feel you need to.

 Getting help for depression

 There are a lots of things your friend can do to manage their depression.
 Remember, this may take time and there may be good days and not so good ones.

 For details and information about the ways of dealing with depression, take a look at management and treatment options.